-Charcoal clouds swirled across an onyx moonscape of mud.
+Charcoal clouds swirled across an onyx moonscape of mud atop Gunung Marapi in West Sumatra.
 Hanging around didn’t seem like a good idea.

-Precious few things get me going at 04:30.
+Very few things get me going at 04:30.
 Sunrises definitely aren’t one of them.
 I made that mistake once in Maui.
 Flip-flopped and freezing, I nearly broke my teeth chattering among a dreary mob of tired tourists.
 We waited atop Haleakala, the mother volcano, for the Pacific to turn up the heat.
+She was dreadfully slow in doing so.

 Hunting or fishing trips, yes.
 Zombie attacks, sure, I’ll get up.
-The drill sergeants had a special knack for rousing me at 04:30 during Basic Training.
+The drill sergeants had a special knack for rousing me at 04:30 during my Army Basic Training.
 So did my kung fu teacher in China.
-Pain can be a great motivator.
+Pain can be a great motivator for getting out of bed.

-West Sumatra’s chill morning air tasted of dampness clinging to green leaves.
+West Sumatra’s chill morning air tasted of clean dampness clinging to green leaves.

-Alone, nervous, and excited.
-That pretty well sums up my initial feelings as I took the first steps of many on the steep trail.
-My headtorch revealed shiny eyes in the trees.
+Alone, nervous, and excited — those pretty well sum up my initial feelings as I took the first steps of many on the steep trail.
+My headtorch revealed shiny eyes watching me from the trees.
+I was the only human on the trail.

 The sun was just a pink rumor on the eastern side of Sumatra when I began.
 I hesitated only to transfer my knife to my pocket.
 Not that it would do any good if an orangutan decided to pull my arms off for entertainment.
 Peanuts, crackers, sardines…I had a lot of monkey bait in my bag along with four heavy liters of water.

-But barring any monkey attacks, the plan was to climb 4-5 hours, reach the crater complex well before noon, enjoy lunch there, then leisurely come down.
+But barring any monkey attacks, the plan was to spend four or five hours climbing Gunung Marapi, reach the crater complex well before noon, enjoy lunch there, then make a leisurely descent.
 My driver would meet me 12 hours later at the rendezvous point.
 Hopefully.
 I even packed a plastic bag to collect trail rubbish on the way down.
-Little did I know, but more on that later.
+Little did I know what I had gotten myself into, but more on that later.

 Learning the ambient soundtrack helps you to be less jumpy later.
 It also increases the chance of spotting wildlife.
-It may have saved me a serious knock to the noggin, too.
+On this trip, it may have saved me a serious knock to the noggin, too.

 Wooden shrapnel hit my legs.
 The shotgun boom made every man (me) and beast pay attention.